-Pak Abdolghaffar, who has been charged alongside nine other suspects, told a Mombasa court on Thursday that he was one of the crew members of a shipping company that had been hired to transport white cement from Dubai to Zanzibar.
+Pak Abdolghaffar who has been charged alongside nine other suspects told a Mombasa court on Thursday that he was one of the crew members of a shipping company had hired and their assignment was to transport white cement from Dubai to Zanzibar.

 He denied the allegations that they were carrying drugs on the ship MV Amin Darya that was later blown up in the deep sea.
 The ship was destroyed by Kenya Defence Forces and supervised by President Uhuru Kenyatta.

 Pak, who was being cross-examined for the second time, denied claims part of the alleged cement they were carrying was destined for Kenya.

-The suspects were accused of trafficking 377.2 kgs of heroin and 2,400 litres of diesel mixed with heroin.
+The suspects were accused of trafficking 377.2 kilograms of heroin and 2,400 litres of diesel mixed with heroin.

 Pak who was being cross-examined by state counsel Alexandar Muteti denied a claim that they had a client who was ready to receive the cement in Mombasa.
-He said none of the cargo they had was destined for Kenya.
+He said non of the cargo they had was destined for Kenya.